dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 #### Optimization

 Optimization level can be specified from the command line with [optimize](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/optimize-compiler-option).
 It gets translated to the [OptimizationLevel](https://github.com/dotnet/roslyn/blob/e704ca635bd6de70a0250e34c4567c7a28fa9f6d/src/Compilers/Core/Portable/Compilation/OptimizationLevel.cs) that is emitted to the PDB.

-That means it will be stored as the enum, not a boolean value like the command line switch.
+There are three possible values:

+* `debug` -> OptimizationLevel.
+Debug and DebugPlusMode is false
+* `debug+` -> OptimizationLevel.
+Debug and DebugPlusMode is true
+* `release` -> OptimizationLevel.
+Release and DebugPlusMode is ignored

 #### Runtime Version